 Seeking Program & Research Interns

-The US-Korea Institute at SAIS is seeking program and research interns for immediate hire.
+The US-Korea Institute at SAIS is seeking program and research interns for immediate hire and for the upcoming spring semester.
 Multiple positions are open, duties will vary.
 Current areas of research include: North Korea political, economic, and social development, North Korean WMD issues, US-ROK nuclear cooperation, US-ROK cooperation in Southeast Asia, US-ROK cooperation nuclear security, US foreign policy to both Koreas, energy security cooperation in Northeast Asia, ROK renewable energy policies, and more.
 Candidates with a background in security and Asia issues preferred for immediate open positions.

-Interns generally are asked to work on a variety of tasks including research assistance, event attendance and reporting, logistical support for events and projects, and other things as necessary.
+Interns generally are asked to do a variety of tasks including research assistance, event attendance and reporting, logistical support for events and projects, and other things as necessary.
 They may work with USKI staff and/or Visiting Scholars on various projects.

 Successful candidates should have an interest in Korea and/or East Asia policy and be at least a sophomore in college or higher; graduate students and post-grads are encouraged to apply.
 Foreign language skills are a plus, but not necessary.
 Strong writing and editing skillls are preferred.
 Must be able to multitask, prioritize, meet deadlines, and work well both independently and in small groups.

 USKI internships are unpaid and interns are expected to work at least 4 days a week.

 To apply, please email cover letter, resume and short writing sample to Jenny Town, Assistant Director at firstname.lastname@example.org.
 Only those chosen for interview will be contacted.
 No phone calls please.